Red Digital Cinema

-Red Digital Cinema (Red Digital Cinema Camera Company) is an American company that manufactures professional digital cinematography cameras and accessories.
+Red Digital Cinema is an American camera manufacturer specializing in digital cinematography headquartered in Foothill Ranch, California.
+The company became a subsidiary of Nikon in 2024.

-The company's headquarters is in Foothill Ranch, California, with studios in Hollywood, California.
-It has offices in London, Shanghai, and Singapore, retail stores in Hollywood, New York City, and Miami, as well as various authorized resellers and service centers around the world.
+Red has studios in Hollywood, Los Angeles, and has offices in London and Beijing, as well as a retail store in Hollywood.
+Additionally, Red has various authorized resellers and service centers worldwide.
+The company was founded by Jim Jannard in 2005 out of a side interest in digital photography, previously Jannard had founded the eyewear company Oakley which shares a similar industrial design language.

 History

-Red Digital Cinema was founded by Jim Jannard, who had previously founded Oakley.
+Red Digital Cinema was founded by Jim Jannard, who previously founded Oakley, Inc..
 As a self-described "camera fanatic" owning over 1,000 models, Jannard started the company with the intent to deliver a (relatively) affordable 4K digital cinema camera.
-Jannard dates this idea to a time when he bought a Sony HDR-FX1 video camera and learned that the files had to be converted with software from Lumiere HD and were not viewable on Mac OS.
+Jannard dates the idea to a time when he bought a Sony HDR-FX1 video camera and learned that the files had to be converted with software from Lumiere HD and were not viewable on Mac OS.
 Lumiere HD's owner Frederic Lumiere collaborated with Jannard on developing an alternative and introduced him to Ted Schilowitz who became Red's first employee.

 The early team members engaged in undisclosed research on how to make a digital camera feasible for Hollywood productions.
-Part of this involved using 4K resolution instead of 2K which was most common at the time.
+Part of the process involved using 4K resolution instead of 2K, which was most common at the time.
 Another technical hurdle was to achieve the focusing quality of DSLR cameras without sacrificing frame rate.
 Part of Red's solution to this problem was developing a sensor with a physical size comparable to that of analog film.
 At the 2006 NAB Show, Jannard announced that Red would build a 4K digital cinema camera, called the Red One, and began taking pre-orders.

 In March 2007, director Peter Jackson completed a camera test of two prototype Red One cameras, which became the 12-minute World War I film Crossing the Line.
 On seeing the short film, director Steven Soderbergh told Jannard: "I am all in.
 I have to shoot with this."
-Soderbergh took two prototype Red Ones into the jungle to shoot his film, Che.
-A short documentary, Che and the Digital Revolution was made about the Red camera technology that was used in the film's production.
+Soderbergh took two prototype Red Ones into the jungle to shoot his film Che.
+A short documentary, Che and the Digital Revolution, was made about the Red camera technology that was used in the film's production.
 The Red One first shipped in August 2007.
 One of the first television programs to shoot with it was the medical drama ER.